ethagnawl/clojurescript-vim-fireplace-demo/README.md

 Rebel Readline is also a wonderful library and makes the Clojure/Script REPL more helpful, useful and beautiful.
 ### Tim Pope
+Thanks to Tim Pope for Vim-Fireplace and every other line in my .vimrc which begins with `Plug 'tpope`.

 ## Resources
 - https://github.com/tpope/vim-fireplace/